 GEGX571.
 GEOCHEMICAL EXPLORATION.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) Dispersion of trace metals from mineral deposits and their discovery.
 Laboratory consists of analysis and statistical interpretation of data of soils, stream sediments, vegetation, and rock in connection with field problems.
 Term report required.
-Prerequisite: Consent of instructor.
+Prerequisite: none.
 2 hours lecture, 3 hours lab; 3 semester hours.

 GEOL501.
 APPLIED STRATIGRAPHY.
-4.0 Hours.
+4.0 Semester Hrs.

 (I) Review of basic concepts in siliciclastic and carbonate sedimentology and stratigraphy.
 Introduction to advanced concepts and their application to exploration and development of fossil fuels and stratiform mineral deposits.
 Modern facies models and sequence-stratigraphic concepts applied to solving stratigraphic problems in field and subsurface settings.
-Prerequisites: GEOL314 or equivalent or consent of instructor.
+Prerequisites: GEOL314 or equivalent.
 3 hours lecture, 4 hours lab; 4 semester hours.

 GEOL502.
 STRUCTURAL METHODS FOR SEISMIC INTERPRETATION.
-3.0 Hours.
+3.0 Semester Hrs.

 (I) A practical course that covers the wide variety of structural methods and techniques that are essential to produce a valid and coherent interpretation of 2D and 3D seismic reflection data in structurally complex areas.
 Topics covered include: Extensional tectonics, fold and thrust belts, salt tectonics, inversion tectonics and strike-slip fault systems.
 Laboratory exercises are based on seismic datasets from a wide variety of structural regimes from across the globe.
 The course includes a 4 day field trip to SE Utah.
-Prerequisite: GEOL309 and GEOL314 or GEOL315, or equivalents, or consent of instructor.
+Prerequisite: GEOL309 and GEOL314 or GEOL315, or equivalents.
 3 hours lecture/lab; 3 semester hours.